MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 Certain legacy websites may experience download issues when browsing in Microsoft Edge.
 These websites need to load in IE mode.

-### Child windows running in IE mode in Microsoft Edge may experience rendering issues like text wrapping, and content getting cut off
+### Child windows running in IE mode in Microsoft Edge may experience rendering issues like text wrapping, and content getting truncated

-The content area of a child window rendering in IE mode in Microsoft Edge is slightly different than what it is on Internet Explorer 11.
+The content area of a child window that renders in IE mode in Microsoft Edge is slightly different than what it is on Internet Explorer 11.
 If a web page has been designed with pixel-based alignments or positioning, you may experience incorrect rendering, text wrapping, and so on.

-Two policy settings were added to Microsoft Edge from version 95 that let you specify custom adjustments to the height and width of pop-up windows generated from IE mode sites via the window.open method.
+Two policy settings were added to Microsoft Edge version 95 that let you specify custom adjustments to the height and width of pop-up windows that are generated from IE mode sites via the `window.open` method.
 You can use the following policies to adjust window size:

 - [InternetExplorerIntegrationWindowOpenHeightAdjustment](/deployedge/microsoft-edge-policies#internetexplorerintegrationwindowopenheightadjustment) - This setting lets you specify a custom adjustment to the height of popup windows generated from the Internet Explorer mode site.
 - [InternetExplorerIntegrationWindowOpenWidthAdjustment](/deployedge/microsoft-edge-policies#internetexplorerintegrationwindowopenwidthadjustment) - This setting lets you specify a custom adjustment to the width of popup windows generated from the Internet Explorer mode site.